-This information statement is first being mailed to Alkermes shareholders on or about , 2023.
+A Notice of Internet Availability of Information Statement Materials containing instructions for how to access this information statement is first being mailed to Alkermes shareholders on or about , 2023.

 The date of this information statement is , 2023.

 TABLE OF CONTENTS